-Treating service providers authorized to deliver medically necessary EPSDT services in TGHs and residential treatment facilities on behalf of a Medicaid-enrolled youth shall adhere to the individualized interventions and evidence based progress measurement criteria described in the CIPOC and approved for reimbursement by DMAS, the DMAS contractor, or Magellan of Virginia.
+Treating service providers authorized to deliver medically necessary EPSDT services in TGHs and residential treatment facilities on behalf of a Medicaid-enrolled youth shall adhere to the individualized interventions and evidence based progress measurement criteria described in the CIPOC.

 All service requirements including but not limited to documentation, IACCT, interventions, family engagement activity, therapeutic pass, and discharge planning requirements shall apply to cases approved as EPSDT PRTF or TGH services.